Support And Resistance

 The key rules to trading this method is:

-- Make sure you draw the support/resistance levels accurately as showed before.
+- Make sure you draw the support and resistance levels accurately as showed before.

 - Make sure that the candlestick CLOSES above the resistance level or below the support level.

 - Make sure you follow our exact execution rules taught before.

 - Execute the trade ONLY if the candlestick’s high/low has been broken